-Politik Perhatian: Rasa dalam Kebudayaan Jawa.
-Lembaga Kajian Islam dan Sosial, Yogyakarta, 1998. xii, Pp 286. (trans: The Politics of Attention: Intuition in Javanese Culture) second printing 2009. xxix + 366 p
+Politik Perhatian: Rasa dalam Kebudayaan Jawa, Lembaga Kajian Islam dan Sosial, Yogyakarta, 1998. xii, Pp 286.
+(The Politics of Attention: Intuition in Javanese Culture) second printing 2009. xxix + 366 p

-Kejawen Modern: Hakikat dalam Penghayatan Sumarah. (trans: Modern Javanism: Truth in Sumarah Practice) Lembaga Kajian Islam dan Sosial, Yogyakarta, 2009, xlviii + 394p.
+Kejawen Modern: Hakikat dalam Penghayatan Sumarah, (Modern Javanism: Truth in Sumarah Practice) Lembaga Kajian Islam dan Sosial, Yogyakarta, 2009, xlviii + 394p.

 Ancestral Voices in Island Asia, Murdoch U, Perth, 2000.
-261 pp (textbook; forthcoming in Indonesian as: Suara nenek moyang Nusantara LKiS, Yogya)
+261 pp (textbook; first published on this site in Indonesian as: Suara nenek moyang Nusantara, LKiS, Yogya)

 Asian Mystical Religions, Murdoch U, Perth.
 1995.
 143 pp (textbook)